São Paulo (state): Economy

+Primary sector

-In agriculture, it is a giant producer of sugar cane and oranges, and also has large production of coffee, soy, maize, bananas, peanuts, lemons, persimmons, tangerines, cassavas, carrots, potatoes and strawberrys.
+In agriculture, it is a giant producer of sugar cane and oranges, and also has large production of coffee, soy, maize, bananas, peanuts, lemons, persimmons, tangerines, cassavas, carrots, potatoes and strawberries.

 In 2019, São Paulo produced 425,617,093 tons of sugar cane.
 São Paulo production is equivalent to 56.5% of the Brazilian production of 752,895,389 tons, exceeds the production of India (2nd largest world producer of cane) in 2019 (which was 405,416,180 tons) and was equivalent to 21.85% of the world cane production in the same year (1,949,310,108 tons).

-In 2019, São Paulo produced 13,256,246 tons of orange.
+In 2019, São Paulo produced 13,256,246 tons of oranges.
 São Paulo production is equivalent to 78% of Brazilian production of 17,073,593 tons, exceeds the production of China (2nd largest orange producer in the world) of 2019 (which was 10,435,719 tons) and was equivalent to 16.84% of world production of orange in the same year (78,699,604 tons).
 Most of it is destined for the industrialization and export of juice.

 In 2017, São Paulo represented 9.8% of the total national production of coffee (third place).

 The state of São Paulo concentrates more than 90% of the national production of peanuts, and Brazil exports around 30% of the peanuts it produces.

 São Paulo is also the largest national producer of banana, with 1 million tons in 2018.
 The country produced 6.7 million tons this year.
 Brazil was already the 2nd largest producer of the fruit in the world, currently in 3rd place, losing only to India and Ecuador.

 The cultivation of soy, on the other hand, is increasing, however, it is not among the largest national producers of this grain.
 In the 2018–2019 harvest, São Paulo harvested 3 million tons (Brazil produced 120 million).

 São Paulo also has a considerable production of maize (corn).
 In 2019, it produced almost 2 million tons.
 It is the sixth largest producer of this grain in Brazil.
 State demand is estimated at 9 million tons, for animal feed, which requires the State of São Paulo to buy corn from other units of the Federation.

 In the production of cassava, Brazil produced a total of 17.6 million tons in 2018.
 São Paulo was the third largest producer in the country, with 1.1 million tons.